Kevin Owens: Intercontinental Champion (2015–2016)

 After defeating Cesaro on August 23 at SummerSlam, Owens defeated Ryback at Night of Champions on September 20 to win the Intercontinental Championship, his first singles title on the main roster.
-On October 3, Owens' first title defense came on the WWE Network special, Live from Madison Square Garden, defeating Chris Jericho.
+On October 3, Owens's first title defense came on the WWE Network special, Live from Madison Square Garden, defeating Chris Jericho.
 At Hell in a Cell on October 25, Owens defeated Ryback to retain the title.
 Owens took part in the tournament for the vacant WWE World Heavyweight Championship, in which he defeated Titus O'Neil and Neville, but lost to Dean Ambrose in the semifinals at Survivor Series on November 22.
 On December 13, Owens lost the Intercontinental Championship to Ambrose at TLC: Tables, Ladders & Chairs, ending his reign at 84 days.
 He failed to regain the title on the January 7, 2016 episode of SmackDown and at Royal Rumble on January 24 in a Last Man Standing match.
 Later that night, he entered his first Royal Rumble match at number 18, eliminating AJ Styles before being eliminated by Sami Zayn.

 Owens then entered a feud with Dolph Ziggler, with the two trading victories over each other on back to back episodes of Raw.
 On the February 15 episode of Raw, Owens won his second Intercontinental Championship, defeating former champion Ambrose, Stardust, Tyler Breeze and Ziggler in a fatal five-way match.
 At Fastlane on February 21, Owens successfully defended the title against Ziggler.
 At WrestleMania 32 on April 3, Owens lost the title to Zack Ryder in a seven-way ladder match.
 He resumed the feud with longtime rival Sami Zayn after attacking him on Raw, defeating Zayn at Payback on May 1.
 At Extreme Rules on May 22, Owens faced Zayn, Cesaro and The Miz in a fatal four-way match for the Intercontinental Championship, but lost when The Miz pinned Cesaro.
 At Money in the Bank on June 19, Owens competed in the Money in the Bank ladder match, which was won by Ambrose.